eebbroo/simple_shell/README.md

-# simple_shell
+# simple-shell
-0x16.
-C - Simple Shell
+A simple UNIX command interpreter written as part of the low-level programming and algorithm track at Alx School.

-## Project Description
+## Description

-The simple shell is the Linux command line interpreter that provides an interface between the user and the kernel and executes programs  commands.

-### ALX - HOLBERTON Projects Collaboration on the Simple Shell Project.
-Authored by:
-1. Andrew Ishaku Wreford
-2. Thomas Endalemaw
+In this project, we coded from scratch a simple Unix shell.
+A shell is an interactive > command-line interpreter.
+We created a shell that would utilize the command line > interface (CLI).

+##  Authors
+	.
+Majam Ibrahim
+	.
+Ogu Johnkennedy